fabridigua/EyeDraw/README.md

 ## References
 <a name="haar_ref">[1]</a>: WILSON, Phillip Ian; FERNANDEZ, John.
 Facial feature detection using Haar classifiers. *Journal of Computing Sciences in Colleges*, 2006, 21.4: 127-133.

+<a name="haar_ref">[2]</a>:  [Detecting objects using Haar Cascade Classifier]

+[Detecting objects using Haar Cascade Classifier]: https://towardsdatascience.com/computer-vision-detecting-objects-using-haar-cascade-classifier-4585472829a9	"Detecting objects using Haar Cascade Classifier"

+<a name="blob_ref">[3]</a>:  [Blob Detection]

+[Blob Detection]: https://medium.com/image-processing-in-robotics/blob-detection-309226a3ea5b	"Blob Detection"

+<a name="homo_ref">[4]</a>:  [Homography - And how to calculate it?]

+[Homography - And how to calculate it?]: https://medium.com/all-things-about-robotics-and-computer-vision/homography-and-how-to-calculate-it-8abf3a13ddc5	"Homography - And how to calculate it?"

+<a name="dlib_ref">[5]</a>:  [Real-time eye tracking using OpenCV and Dlib]

+[Real-time eye tracking using OpenCV and Dlib]: https://towardsdatascience.com/real-time-eye-tracking-using-opencv-and-dlib-b504ca724ac6	"Real-time eye tracking using OpenCV and Dlib"